 Mezzo-soprano Patricia Hammond was born in a small town on the West Coast of Canada, to parents who worked in marine salvage, popularly known as 'Beachcombing'.
 She has been collecting old sheet music since the age of nine, and making cassettes out of old 78s since the age of ten.
 She has sung in opera in Wexford and Athens, solos under Sir Simon Rattle, and was featured on BBC Four TV demonstrating an Edison Tone Test, and the making of a cylinder.
 Her CDs are frequently played on the radio and she has just taken up the nose-flute, to her neighbours' disgust.
-Her book on women Parlour-song composers, with accompanying CD, will be out later this year on Valley Press.
+Her book on women Parlour-song composers, with accompanying CD, was published late in 2020 by Valley Press. http://patriciahammond.com/

 Jon Musgrave (Piano)

-Jonathan studied at the Royal College of Music and is now active as piano soloist, accompanist and repetiteur.
-He has performed in venues including the Purcell Room and Wigmore Hall, to critical acclaim.
+Jonathan studied at the Royal College of Music and is active as piano soloist, accompanist and repetiteur.
+He has performed to critical acclaim in venues including the Purcell Room and Wigmore Hall.
 He has a particular attraction to early 20th-century British music, and has edited the manuscripts of Ivor Gurney.

 Davide Stramaglia (Roland Piano)

 David goes by the name of David's Pianosound.
-He started playing piano at fourteen.
-He studied at classical music at the Civic Music Institute, Alba, the Antonio Vivaldi Conservatory in Alessandria and jazz at the Music School in Asti (Italy).
-His experience covers pop, rock, folk, blues, funk and latin music.
-Davide moved to London in 2012 where he began composing and he now performs all over Europe, in prestigious concert venues such as Berlin Philarmonic Hall to public pianos at St Pancras Station.
+He started playing piano at fourteen, studying classical music at the Civic Music Institute, Alba, the Antonio Vivaldi Conservatory in Alessandria and jazz at the Music School in Asti (Italy).
+His experience covers pop, rock, folk, blues, funk and Latin music.
+Davide moved to London in 2012 where he began composing, and he now performs all over Europe, in venues as varied as the prestigious Berlin Philarmonic Hall to public pianos at St Pancras Station.
 His arrangement of Pirates of the Caribbean/Game of thrones together went viral with over a million hits.
-His first album was published in 2017 and his latest gets airplay worldwide.
+His first album was published in 2017 and his latest gets airplay worldwide. www.DavidsPianosound.com

 Steve Tasane (Novelist, Poet)